 Q: I am a senior manager in a telecommunications business and have decided to take the plunge and move careers.
 I am excited but a bit nervous.
 My last interview was 20 years ago, as I was headhunted for my current position.
-I am concerned that – as a person in my late 40s – I am going to stand out among the younger candidates for the role.
+I am concerned that – as a person in my late 40s – I am going to stand out in jobs interviews among the younger candidates for the role.
 Do you have any advice on how I should prepare?

 A: I agree that you could stand out at interviews, as employers might consider you too experienced or expensive – even a little out of touch.
 However, don’t lose sight of the things you do have that others might not – including excellent work experience, a valuable skill set, a strong network of contacts and a solid track record.
 The secret is to be prepared for all those issues that might be considered weaknesses and could be brought up during the interview process.